axllent/gitlabci-composer-update-mr/README.md

 ## Environment options

-The tool has several options which can be configured via Gitlab CI variables, either to your project or alternatively inherited via the group variables.
+The tool has several options which can be configured via GitLab CI variables, either to your project or alternatively inherited via the group variables.
 The only required variable is `COMPOSER_MR_TOKEN`, the rest are optional.

 |CI environment variable|Default|Description|
 --- | :---: | ---